Please notice that mkusb-nox was upgraded to version 22.1.0 during 2022.

 The mkusb-nox package is available alongside the mkusb package from ppa:mkusb/ppa. and ppa:mkusb/unstable

-It can also be downloaded as a single file from http://phillw.net/isos/linux-tools/mkusb/
+It can also be downloaded as a tarball with the single file from http://phillw.net/isos/linux-tools/mkusb/

 Making a USB drive to install Windows

-It was not possible to extract the content from the Windows iso file directly to a USB pendrive.
+This method can be used in 32-bit systems, where there are problems with other methods.
+(It was not possible to extract the content from the Windows iso file directly to a USB pendrive.
 The files were not copied correctly (with any of the standard copying tools: cp, rsync, dd) in Ubuntu 16.04.1 LTS (the current Ubuntu version, when this feature was added to mkusb-nox).
-But it works in a reliable way to extract to a tarfile, and then extract from the tarfile to the USB pendrive.
+But it works in a reliable way to extract to a tarfile, and then extract from the tarfile to the USB pendrive.)

 Dialogue with comments